arseniyturin/Neural-Network-From-Scratch/README.md

 2. Hidden layer with 3 neurons
 3. output layer

-All the layers and their parameters are hardcoded, which can be viewed as limitation, but for illustration purposes it's the ideal set up.
+All the layers and their parameters are hardcoded, which can be viewed as limitation, but for the illustration purposes it's the ideal set up.
 The limitations for the network are following:
 1. We have predetermined input size.
 In our case it's two features, so input size is 2
 2. We have one hidden layer has 3 neurons, we cannot add more layers to the network
-3. We have predetermined output size, because we a working on regression problem
+3. Since we are going to solve linear regression problem, we have a predetermined output size which is equal 1.

 It is possible to change every hardcoded parameters manually, so I encourage you to play with the code, change parts, optimize it.